mikeasilva/us-labor-market-network/README.md

 I also decided to name the area after the city with the largest population in the area.
 The model's output was explored using [R](https://raw.githubusercontent.com/mikeasilva/us-labor-market-network/master/U.S.%20Labor%20Market%20Model%20Map.Rmd) which can be seen below:

 ![U.S. Labor Market Map](us-labor-market-map.png)

-There is a problem with the above visualization in that there are two areas that share the same color.